Center for Individualised Infection Medicine

 At CiiM, the focus is on the individual patient and their best possible treatment.
 For this, a comprehensive overview of the current state of research is crucial in addition to clinical expertise.
 Therefore, all CiiM activities are based on a concrete clinical need and aim at improving patient treatment.

 Patient cohorts are defined for questions and problems in infectious medicine that are relevant in everyday clinical practice (Clinical Core), and the included patients are systematically subjected to in-depth characterisation (e.g. molecular diagnostics) that goes beyond routine diagnostics.
-In this context, the accommodation of patient-related and study-related services in the CiiM will facilitate the inclusion of patients.
-Furthermore, outpatient rooms in CiiM will allow tracking of patients beyond their hospital stay, which is critical for temporal and dynamic resolution of infection and healing processes as well as the effects of therapy.
+In this context, the accommodation of patient-related and study-related services at CiiM will facilitate the inclusion of patients.
+Furthermore, outpatient rooms at CiiM will allow monitoring of patients beyond their hospital stay, which is critical for a temporal and dynamic resolution of the infection and healing processes as well as the effects of therapy.

-Data scientists from the fields of bioinformatics and medical informatics as well as modeling and simulation will integrate the clinical data of the patients available, for example via the Clinical Data Warehouseder MHH, link them with the newly acquired data and analyse them (Data Science Core).
+Data scientists will integrate the clinical data of the patients available, for example, via the MHH's Clinical Data Warehouse, link them with the newly acquired data and analyse them (Data Science Core).
 With the help of various methods of modeling and simulation, predictive models are created on the basis of these data collections, which, for example, provide indications of possible biomarkers or reveal relationships that are not yet known.
 With the help of learning models (artificial intelligence), the available data allow patients to be classified on the basis of parameters already collected and can be translated directly into treatment recommendations such as therapy optimisation.